 Essentialism is an essential book for anyone that wants to understand how to set up boundaries in their life, and in a very practical way.
-The book uses a lot of references from other books and can seem worded at times, but it remains relevant nonetheless.
+The book uses a lot of references from other books and can seem worded at times, but it is relevant nonetheless.

 #7 – Bell Jar by Sylvia Plath